ThomasVitale/spring-cloud-gateway-resilience-security-observability/README.md

 to visualize metrics from Spring Boot, Spring Cloud Gateway, and Spring Cloud Circuit Breaker.
 In the "Explore" panel, you can query logs from Loki, metrics from Prometheus, and traces from Tempo.

-**Fluent Bit** collects logs from all containers and forwards them to Loki.

 **Loki** is a log aggregation system part of the Grafana observability stack.
 "It's like Prometheus, but for logs."
 Logs are available for inspecting from Grafana.